airladon/FigureOne/docs/api/tutorials/intro.md

 ##### Code

 Let's see the code for the example above.
-Two files, `index.html` and `index.js` should be in the same folder.
+Two files, `index.html` and `index.js` should be in the same folder (the following sections will describe the code).

 ```html
 <!-- index.html -->